jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ## All-Pair Shortest Paths
-we consider the problem of finding shortest paths between all pairs of vertices in a graph.
+We consider the problem of finding shortest paths between all pairs of vertices in a graph.
 This problem might arise in making a table of distances between all pairs of cities for a road atlas.
 We are given a weighted, directed graph `G = (V, E)` with a weight function `w: E -> ℝ` that maps edges to real-valued  weights.
 We wish to find, for every pair of vertices `u, v ∈ V`, a shortest (least-weight) path from `u` to `v`, where the weight of a path is the sum of the weights of its constituent edges.

 We  can  solve  an  all-pairs  shortest-paths  problem  by  running  a  single-source shortest-paths  algorithm `|V|` times,  once  for  each  vertex  as  the  source.